Ureteric Injury

 • A ward prescription may be issued on your discharge, for your own collection at any pharmacy.

-• A follow-up appointment will be scheduled for 6 weeks to remove your ureteric stent under local anaesthesia with a Flexible Cystoscope.
+• A follow-up appointment will be scheduled for 6 weeks to remove your ureteric stent under local anesthesia with a Flexible Cystoscope.

 • A review with a CT IVP will be scheduled 6 weeks after this to check on the end result of the ureter.